cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= Weakness in the system, could originate from design*
     - *= Attempt to exploit a vulnerability*

-- "From this clue I'm deducting that there was an attempt to exploit a vulnerability - what does this define"
+- "From this clue, I'm deducting that there was an attempt to exploit a vulnerability - what does this define"
     - *= Attack*
     - *= Vulnerability*
     - *= Threat*